 Maintain a positive outlook and create opportunities to discuss supporting them in their recovery.
-Avoid an “all-or-nothing” approach by inviting the employee to comment on what they are capable of doing.
+Avoid an 'all-or-nothing' approach by inviting the employee to comment on what they're capable of doing.
 Encourage them to return to work by finding modified work options that suit their recovery needs.

-- Determine how much time they will be away from work
+- Determine how much time they'll be away from work

 - Make sure they’re eligible for Short Term Illness and Injury Plan (STIIP) benefits

-You are responsible for managing routine cases, which typically means you have
+You're responsible for managing routine cases, which typically means you have:

 - No concerns about the absence

-- Available information to reasonably support a short absence (less than one month) with a likely return to work
+- Information available which reasonably supports a short absence (less than one month) with a likely return to work

 - No workplace issues or barriers